lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Removed shadcn `<Toaster />` and Sonner `<Toaster />` mounts from `src/App.tsx`.
   - `src/components/ui/sonner.tsx` exports a no-op `Toaster` (returns `null`) and a no-op `toast` API (`success | error | info | warning | message | dismiss | promise`).
   - Components must import `toast` from `@/components/ui/sonner` (not from `sonner`).
 This preserves call sites but renders nothing.
-  - The custom shadcn `use-toast` and related components remain, but without a mounted `<Toaster />` nothing is rendered.
 - Audit/Enforcement:
   - Direct imports from `'sonner'` are disallowed.
 Use `@/components/ui/sonner` instead.
   - Known updates: `src/components/rating/ImageRatingModal.tsx`, `src/components/AccountSettings.tsx` now import from the local wrapper.